mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-update-tag.md

 applied in different group and after all a waste of time in recurring discussion about using or not using the tag.

-Alternatively, in order to solely solve the problem of avoiding unnessecariy discussion time, it would also be possible to document that the "Updates" tag is undefined and as such there are no strict rules about applying it or any implications of using it.
+Alternatively, in order to solely solve the problem of avoiding unnecessary discussion time, it would also be possible to document that the "Updates" tag is undefined and as such there are no strict rules about applying it or any implications of using it.
 This was proposed by the IESG providing an IESG statement for community discussion and lead to community feedback indicating